BalLab/streamzero-site/content/en/docs/k8x/_index.md

 ## Benefits of K8X

-K8X shares the benefits provided by StreamZero FX in that it enables easy to build and operate event-driven microservices platform.
+K8X shares the benefits provided by {{< param replacables.brand_name  >}} FX in that it enables easy to build and operate event-driven microservices platform.
 In contrast to FX it is no more limited to the services built in the Python Programming language - i.e. the services (and containers) may be written in any lanuage.
 These can leverage the simple approach of FX to retreive event parameters, service configurations and secrets.

 * K8X's first and foremost benefit is that it significantly decreases developer time to develop event-driven microservices.
 * K8X provides a very low learning curve.